-The Company participates in administering hospital incentive pass through payments received from Ohio Department of Medicare and Medicaid to pay incentive payments to members of the Ohio Hospital Association.
+The Company participates in administering hospital incentive pass through payments received from the Ohio Department of Medicaid to pay incentive payments to members of the Ohio Hospital Association.
 There is no risk to the Company as a result of these transactions.
-The Company has a hospital incentive payable of \$1,373,957 and \$1,575,120 as of December 31, 2023 and December 31, 2022, respectively, which is included in payable for amounts held for uninsured plans in the financial statements.
+The Company has a hospital incentive payable of \$0 and \$1,373,957 as of December 31, 2024 and December 31, 2023, respectively, which is included in liability for amounts held under uninsured plans in the financial statements.

-The Company participates in the Care Innovation and Community Improvement Program in which it administers Care Innovation and Community Improvement Program payments received from Ohio Department of Medicare and Medicaid to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
-The Company recorded a Community Innovation and Community Improvement Program receivable/(payable) of \$219,088 and (\$2,920,077) as of December 31, 2023 and December 31, 2022, respectively, which is included in receivable/(payable) for amounts held for uninsured plans in the financial statements.
+The Company participates in the Care Innovation and Community Improvement Program in which it administers Community Improvement Program directed payments received from the Ohio Department of Medicaid to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
+There is no risk to the Company as a result of these transactions.
+The Company recorded a Community Improvement Program (payable)/receivable of \$(926,235) and \$219,088 as of December 31, 2024 and December 31, 2023, respectively, which is included in the liability for amounts held under uninsured plans and amounts receivable relating to uninsured plans, respectively, in the financial statements.

-The Ohio Department of Medicare and Medicaid provides funding to support Maternal Care Provider initiatives for the Enhanced Maternal Program in which the Company participates.
+The Ohio Department of Medicaid provides funding to support Maternal Care Providers initiatives for the Enhanced Maternal Program in which the Company participates.
 The Enhanced Maternal Program targets geographic areas with high infant mortality rates and provides guidelines to the Maternal Care Providers for the purposes of developing strategies and systems that will provide enhanced maternal case management and reduce infant mortality rates.
 Maternal Care Providers are responsible for partnering with Maternal & Infant Support Program Coordinating Entities to improve population health, coordinate with care management entities, coordinate activities for justice-involved individuals, develop and implement a Quality Assessment and Performance Improvement program, and participate in external quality review activities.
-The Company recorded \$1,294,919 and \$840,430 as of December 31, 2023 and December 31, 2022 as liability for amounts held under uninsured plans in the financial statements.
+There is no risk to the Company as a result of these transactions.
+The Company recorded a payable of \$775,644 and \$1,294,919 as of December 31, 2024 and December 31, 2023, 2023, respectively, which is included in liability for amounts held under uninsured plans in the financial statements.

 The American Rescue Act of 2021 is a federal COVID-19 recovery program to help cover increased expenditures, replenish lost revenue, and mitigate economic harm from the COVID-19 pandemic.
-The Company participates in administering hospital passthrough payments received from Ohio Department of Medicare and Medicaid to provide COVID relief to both public and nonprofit hospital agencies.
-The Company recorded an American Rescue Act payable of \$182,446 and \$16,819,011 as of December 31, 2023 and December 31, 2022, respectively, which is included in liability for amounts held for uninsured plans in the financial statements.
-The American Rescue Act also includes in additional behavioral health relief payments for Hospice and Other Licensed Practitioners.
-As of December 31, 2023, the Company has not received any payments for this portion of the program.
+The American Rescue Act program also includes additional behavioral health relief payments for hospice and other licensed practitioners.
+The Company participates in administering hospital directed payments received from the Ohio Department of Medicaid to provide COVID relief to both public and nonprofit hospital agencies.
+There is no risk to the Company as a result of these transactions.
+The Company recorded an American Rescue Act payable of \$586,412 and \$182,446 as of December 31, 2024 and December 31, 2023, respectively, which is included in liability for amounts held under uninsured plans in the financial statements.